 The current activities and future plans of your erosion control forum's Department in the Energy-Water Nexus (the connections between energy and water systems) include the following:

-Soil erosion can have numerous negative impacts on agroecosystems and society, creating an urgent need for effective management tools.
-To address this need, quantitative benchmarks based on a comprehensive understanding of erosion processes, ecosystem functions, and land use objectives can be combined with monitoring data and models.
-This approach can support assessments and lead to objective, actionable decisions regarding erosion management.
+Soil erosion can have significant negative impacts on agroecosystems and society, highlighting the urgent need for effective management tools.
+To address this issue, we can combine quantitative benchmarks derived from a thorough understanding of erosion processes, ecosystem functions, and land use objectives with monitoring data and models.
+This approach supports assessments and facilitates objective, actionable decisions regarding erosion management.
 However, managers currently lack a structured framework for establishing these benchmarks.
-In this context, we present a framework and evaluate various methods for establishing quantitative benchmarks for monitoring and assessing soil erosion and ecological health, which can ultimately inform land management decisions.
+In this context, we propose a framework and evaluate various methods for setting quantitative benchmarks to monitor and assess soil erosion and ecological health, which can ultimately guide land management decisions.

 Additionally, we will cover new findings related to methane, a significant climate super-pollutant, and its implications for environmental oversight.